uri-interop/interface/README.md

 - **These are property get hooks, not getter methods.** The property values are straightforward and require little-to-no logic around getting in most cases.
 Further, use of the `$queryParams` and `$pathSegments` properties look more like idiomatic PHP; e.g., `$uri->queryParams['foo'] ?? 'bar'` and not `$uri->queryParams()['foo']` or `$uri->queryParams('foo', 'bar')`.

-- **All component values are nullable.** This preserves the distinction between the state of a component that is present but empty (e.g. as by an empty string) and that of a component not being present at all (represented by `null`).
+- **Most component values are nullable.** This preserves the distinction between the state of a component that is present but empty (e.g. as by an empty string) and that of a component not being present at all (represented by `null`).
+Note that `$path` and `$pathSegments` are always considered present (though they may be empty).

 ### _MutableUri_